The 12 Best Competitive Intelligence Tools in 2023

 There are three ways to monitor changes:

 Visual: a screenshot of the old version and new version are compared for differences.
-It’s nice on paper but a simple announcement bar on top of the website can shift the whole website and make VisualPing think 95% of it changed.
+It’s nice on paper, but a simple announcement bar on top of the website can shift the whole website and make VisualPing think 95% of it has changed.
 In my experience, it triggers a lot of false positives.

 Text: Looks into the HTML of the page, looking for changes.
 It’s the most effective one, even if dynamic sites can trigger it very often.